espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Potion of Emergency Escape.md

 * * *

 The stopper for a _potion of emergency escape_ is crafted to easily snap open in dire circumstances.
-When you drink this potion, you become [[Fleeing]] for 1 minute, and you gain a +40-foot status bonus to all your Speeds for the duration as long as you are fleeing.
+When you drink this potion, you become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fleeing]] for 1 minute, and you gain a +40-foot status bonus to all your Speeds for the duration as long as you are fleeing.
 You immediately Stride.